 Environmental Protection Agency (EPA).

-EPA has submitted the following information collection request (ICR) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (PRA): “TSCA Section 5(a)(2) Significant New Use Rules for Existing Chemicals” (EPA ICR No. 1188.13, OMB Control No. 2070-0038).
+The Environmental Protection Agency (EPA) has submitted the following information collection request (ICR) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (PRA): “Labeling Requirements for Certain Minimum Risk Pesticides under FIFRA Section 25(b),” identified by EPA ICR No. 2475.03 and OMB Control No. 2070-0187.
 This is a request to renew the approval of an existing ICR.
-EPA received two comments in response to the previously provided public review opportunity issued in the Federal Register on September 2, 2015 (80 FR 53151), which are addressed in this ICR.
-With this submission, EPA is providing an additional 30 days for public review.
+The ICR, which is available in the docket along with other related materials, provides a detailed explanation of the collection activities and the burden estimate that is only briefly summarized in this document.
+EPA received one comment in response to the previously provided public review opportunity issued in the Federal Register on May 30, 2018; however, the comment submitted to the docket did not pertain to this ICR.
+With this submission, EPA is providing an additional 30 days for public review and comment.

-To EPA online using http://www.regulations.gov (our preferred method) or by mail to: EPA Docket Center, Environmental Protection Agency, Mail Code 28221T, 1200 Pennsylvania Ave.
-NW., Washington, DC 20460, and
+- To EPA online using http://www.regulations.gov (our preferred method) or by mail to: EPA Docket Center, Environmental Protection Agency, Mail Code 28221T, 1200 Pennsylvania Ave.
+NW, Washington, DC 20460.

 FOR FURTHER INFORMATION CONTACT:

 Ryne Yarger, Field and External Affairs Division (7506P), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave.
 NW, Washington, DC 20460-0001; telephone number: (703) 605-1193; email address: email@example.com.